-Supply Chain • Management:
+Supply Chain • Management, including Suppler Ratings & Audits: •

-- Our Supplier Management function uses a third-party supply chain risk monitoring and mapping tool, which monitors and provides realtime alerts regarding a number of ESG-related categories, including forced/child labour and poor working conditions - We monitor updates to the UFLPA entity list of entities suspected of using Uyghur forced labor and integrate such updates into our thirdparty monitoring tool. - We require selected suppliers to complete ESG self-assessment questionnaires (SAQs) that cover, among other things: working conditions, human rights and health and safety.
-In certain circumstances we require suppliers to undergo more comprehensive on-site audits.
-The SAQs and audits generate corrective action plans for suppliers to complete - We use a scorecard process to provide ongoing monitoring and assessment of suppliers and have developed an ESG component to this process which includes forced/child labour as a critical flag.
-No production suppliers needed to be terminated in 2023 as a result of a violation of working conditions or human rights - The Supplier Management function maintains an investigation and case management system to gather information and execute control and oversight of any necessary mitigating activities
+- Our Supplier Management function uses a third-party supply chain risk monitoring and mapping tool, which monitors and provides real-time alerts regarding a number of ESG-related categories, including human rights (i.e., forced/child labour) and poor working conditions - We conduct analysis of specific risk areas through bottom-up mapping using the third-party monitoring tool.
+In 2024, we performed targeted supply chain mapping related to key commodities, semiconductors and aluminium), as well as entities identified on the UFLPA Entity List - We monitor updates to the UFLPA Entity List of entities suspected of using Uyghur forced labor and integrate such updates into our third-party monitoring tool. - We require selected suppliers to complete ESG self-assessment questionnaires (SAQs) that cover, among other things: working conditions, human rights and health and safety.
+In 2024, we invited approximately 4,800 suppliers (representing approximately 75% of procurement spend) to complete an SAQ. - In 2024, we initiated six (6) on-site audits of suppliers through the Responsible Supply Chain Initiative (RSCI) in connection with our risk assessment process - We use a scorecard process to provide ongoing monitoring and assessment of suppliers with an ESG component (S-ESG rating) that includes forced/child

+- labour as a critical flag.
+No production suppliers needed to be terminated in 2024 as a result of a violation of working conditions or human rights - The results of supplier SAQs and on-site audits are reviewed internally and generate corrective action plans for suppliers to complete - The Supplier Management function maintains an investigation and case management system to gather information and execute control and oversight of any necessary mitigating activities

-Reporting • Mechanism:
+Reporting • Mechanism: •

-- We enhanced our Hotline to create a dedicated reporting tier for suppliers - Continuously monitored reports received by our Hotline for matters relating to social/human rights risks.
+- We maintain our Hotline which includes a dedicated reporting tier for suppliers - Continuously monitored reports received by our Hotline for matters relating to social/human rights risks.
 None of the reports submitted to our Hotline have involved forced or child labour related allegations f.
 Mechanisms for Reporting Concerns